tinylinden/attic.tinylinden.eu/content/about/index.md

 In Poland, we use attics to store things that may come in handy someday.
 So welcome, wanderer, to my attic cluttered with notes addressed mainly to me from the future, but perhaps useful to you as well.
-Most of them are descriptions of software solutions that seemed to me quite neat and elegant.
-Some are probably an unsuccessful attempt to write down concepts that seem interesting to me.